Introduction to graph theory and basic algorithms: Two matrices corresponded to a graph

-\emph{Properties of adjacency matrix:} \begin{enumerate} \item Adjacency matrix is symmetrical for undirected graph \item Adjacency matrix diagonal elements equal to 0 (no loops) \item Adjacency matrix always square matrix \item For unweighted graph adjacency matrix consists of 0 and 1 and
+\emph{Properties of adjacency matrix:} \begin{enumerate} \item Adjacency matrix is symmetrical for undirected graph, \item Adjacency matrix diagonal elements equal to 0 (no loops), \item Adjacency matrix always square matrix, \item For unweighted graph adjacency matrix consists of 0 and 1 and

-\item \textquote{Adjacence} correspondence between weighted directed graphs and matrices with properties 2-3 is one-to-one if 0 weights are excluded \end{enumerate}
+\item \textquote{Adjacence} correspondence between weighted directed graphs and matrices with properties 2-3 is one-to-one if 0 weights are excluded. \end{enumerate}

-\begin{thm} The number of paths from vertex $v_i$ to $v_j$ of length $k$ is equal to $(A(G)^k)_{ij}$ for unweighted graph G. \end{thm} \begin{proof} Let's consider the induction by k: \begin{enumerate} \item The number of paths from vertex $v_i$ to $v_j$ of the length 1 corresponds to existence of the edge $e_{ij}$.
+\begin{thm} The number of paths from vertex $v_i$ to $v_j$ of length $k$ is equal to $(A(G)^k)_{ij}$ for any unweighted graph G. \end{thm} \begin{proof} Let's consider the induction by the length $k$: \begin{enumerate} \item The number of paths from vertex $v_i$ to $v_j$ of the length 1 corresponds to existence of the edge $e_{ij}$.